zwt-sdk/zwt/README.md

 # ZWT Library

-All ZWT source code, including  common classes and specific core classes for Java SE, Java ME, and Android.
+All ZWT resources, including both common and specific source code for Java SE, Java ME, and Android.
 Avaiable folders:

 * src-common: all common sources, independent from the used platform.